-- Fund renewal of road, footpath replacement at a minimum of 90% of projected renewal requirement and higher if external funding allows. - Continue maintenance at similar levels to current. - Minimisation of new capital works unless significant supporting funding is available. - The majority of the capital spend is directed to renewal of current assets. - Upgrades will occur generally for category 3 roads with significant heavy traffic as well as challenging terrain and alignment, with a view to improving safety and productivity. - Upgrades and renewal of buildings will generally occur when external sources of funding are available which Council will provide the required contribution.
+- Fund renewal of road, footpath replacement at a minimum of 90% of projected renewal requirement and higher if external funding allows. - Continue maintenance at similar levels to current. - Minimisation of new capital works unless significant supporting funding is available. - The majority of the capital spend is directed to renewal of current assets. - Upgrades will occur generally for category 3 roads with significant heavy traffic as well as challenging terrain and alignment, with a view to improving safety and productivity. - Upgrades and renewal of buildings will generally occur when external funding sources are available, which Council will provide the required contribution.

-1.4 Future Demand
+1.11 Future demand